yannick-couzinie/expander/README.md

   by punctuation) are signs for contraction and will be dealt with as such.
 - The input sentence is grammatically correct.
+- The only replacements needed to be done are defined in `contractions.yaml`

 ### Notable drawbacks